CoreOne2/cybersecurity-portfolio/EDR.md

-#How EDR Detects Fileless Malware
+How EDR Detects Fileless Malware

+Rather than asking "What is this file?", EDR continuously asks "What is this process doing?".